mikolalex/mrr/README.md

 ));

 ```
-When using funnel type, your formula function receives only the name and value of property which changed at that moment.
+When using funnel type, your formula function receives only the name and value of cell which changed at that moment.
 This pattern is very common, and mrr has syntactic sugar for this called "merge":
 ```js
   popup_shown: ['merge', {